Introduction

 The company's main office is in San Diego, California.
 Teradata also has significant U.S. locations in Atlanta and San Francisco, where its data center research and development is carried out.

-This article will be focused on the most commonly asked Teradata interview questions that will help you prepare for interviews with big MNCs.
+This article focus on the most commonly asked Teradata interview questions to help you prepare for interviews with big MNCs.

-Let's continue with some of the top Teradata interview questions.
+Let's continue with some of the top Teradata interview questions and answers.

 1. What is the Teradata tool?